Neill Barry

 Neill Barry (born November 29, 1965) is an American film, television and stage actor, as well as an occasional screenwriter.

 Barry was born in New York City, New York.
 He made his acting debut at the age of thirteen in Martin Davidson's film Hero at Large.
 He co-wrote and starred in the independent film Friends & Lovers, which also starred Robert Downey Jr., Claudia Schiffer and Stephen Baldwin.

 Barry portrays Philip Rearden in Atlas Shrugged (2011), the film adaptation of Ayn Rand's novel of the same name.

+Early life

+Barry is the son of New York playwright P.J.
+Barry.
+He is the younger brother of casting director Matthew Barry and actress Nina Barry.